wincent/corpus/HACKING.md

 - `FocusStore`: Tracks focus within the application between the three main areas of the UI (`OmniBar.react` across the top of the window, `NoteList.react` on the left side, and `Note.react` on the right side).
-- `GitStore`: Takes Git snaphots (commits) of the filesystem when changes are persisted to disk.
 - `NoteAnimationStore`: Tracks note animations ("bubbling" within `NoteList.react`).